jroblak/jroblak.github.com/_drafts/2019-10-01-hack-the-box-smasher2.md

 With the API token, it was trivial to run a bash job and get an initial shell, and `user.txt`.

-The final part of Smasher2 was a pretty fun kernel module exploit, but this post is long enough, so maybe I'll leave it for another time :) (or check out another writeup, like [Snowscan's](https://snowscan.io)!)
+The final part of Smasher2 was a pretty fun kernel module exploit, but this post is long enough, so check out [Snowscan's](https://snowscan.io) write up for the rest!

 _fin_